 The student will be introduced to socioeconomic concepts and theory as they apply to issues relating to agriculture and rural development.
 Moreover, the student can expect to learn about the different types of farm organizations; governmental agricultural agencies, farm movements, models of community organizations, and the changing structure of agriculture.
 The student will have a better insight about why some rural areas are growing and others are declining; how rural and urban areas are interdependent; how growth affects the distribution of income between income classes in these areas.
 Finally the student will gain an appreciation of how the different intellectual socioeconomic traditions explain the development of rural and urban economies and how to apply socioeconomic analysis in the discussion of federal, state and local policy for rural areas.

-AGRI-799.
-Thesis Credit 6 (6-0)
+AGRI 799 Thesis Research AGRI 999 Continuation of Thesis Credit 1(1-0)